rwieruch/blog_robinwieruch_content/react-state-array-add-update-remove.md

 +++
-title = "How to manage React State with Arrays" description = "Everything you need to know about React state with arrays.
-Learn how to manipulate arrays in React by using JavaScript array methods such as concat, map, filter and a few other features such as the spread operator ..." date = "2018-10-04T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+title = "How to manage React State with Arrays" description = "Learn how to manipulate arrays in React state by using JavaScript array methods such as concat, map and filter.
+Whereas vanilla JavaScript is used for the arrays, React is only used to set the new state in the end ..." date = "2018-10-04T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]